United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 Akhil Johri - United Technologies Corp.

 Yes.
 Unfortunately, lumpiness is part of life in Aerospace to some extent.
 That's just how life plays out.
-But for UTC Aerospace Systems, Jason, I think we expect Commercial OEs to be up in the second half a little bit.
+But for UTC Aerospace Systems, Jason, I think we expect commercial OEs to be up in the second half a little bit.
 But overall for the full year, we expect flattish commercial OE.
-On the other hand, we do expect the Commercial aftermarket business to be up mid-single digit as opposed to the low single digit we were thinking before.
-So a little more positive on the Commercial aftermarket side, largely because of the strength we've seen in provisioning in the first half.
+On the other hand, we do expect the commercial aftermarket business to be up mid-single digit as opposed to the low single digit we were thinking before.
+So a little more positive on the commercial aftermarket side, largely because of the strength we've seen in provisioning in the first half.

 Compares really get very difficult for provisioning for UTC Aerospace Systems in the fourth quarter, which was a very, very strong quarter last year, as you know.
 So I think there is some lumpiness which will come.
-But on the Commercial OE side, which was a bit of a surprise in Q2, we do see the new programs pick up in their production rates in the second half.
+But on the commercial OE side, which was a bit of a surprise in Q2, we do see the new programs pick up in their production rates in the second half.
 That will more than offset the bad news from the 777 resourcing and the cuts we have seen on the wide body market.
-So I think net-net, we still feel overall good.
+So I think net-net, still feel overall good.

 With regard to Pratt.
-I think the outlook is pretty solid, consistent good growth both on the OE side as well as on the aftermarket side.
+I think the outlook is pretty solid, consistent good growth both on the OE side as well on the aftermarket side.
 Again, compares get a little bit more challenging, but at least it's good growth every quarter onwards through 2020, I would say.

 Jason Gursky - Citigroup Global Markets, Inc.